baziotis/Talks/Open-Source - 2019/README.md

 ## Join the action

 This action will communicate through a slack channel, part of the general UoA ACM Student Chapter Slack workspace.
-You can use this [invitation link](https://join.slack.com/t/uoastudentchapter/shared_invite/enQtODIwMzg5OTQyODAxLTMyMzI2NTE5OTRlYmU0Yzc5YWU3YmI3Yjc3ZTdiYWI1M2RjN2Y1ZDM0M2JkMTdjNDg5MGY1ZTBjOGIxNTdiOTk) to join our slack community (and optionally the #open_source channel).
+You can e-mail me in the contact address below to join the action.
-If you're not comfortable with slack, don't worry, there's a specific #slack_help channel to help you out.
+If you're not comfortable with Slack, don't worry, there's a specific #slack_help channel to help you out.
-Other than that, you can contact me or any member of the UoA ACM Student Chapter.

 ## Talk Video (in Greek)
 https://www.youtube.com/watch?v=BgNUeq4AnWw